Osmanthus Laoshan Green

 $28

 Osmanthus flowers are extremely ephemeral.
-Their trees bloom once every year, for two weeks in October.
-In a village nestled within the cliffs of Mount Lao, an area to which the Osmanthus trees are indigenous, this is an unmistakable event.
-For a short time, the area is filled with the incredibly sweet smell of the flowers.
-The tiny blossoms fall nearly as soon as they have opened, covering the ground in a tangerine coloured snow.
-In their descent they fill the air with what appear like dancing fairies, inflected by the wind.
-There are only three days when these delicate flowers may be harvested and still retain the intensity of their smell.
-During this time Grandmothers in the village patiently collect them by hand, as they have for generations in Laoshan.
+Their trees bloom for two weeks in October, once every year.
+In a village nestled within the cliffs of Mount Lao, an area to which Osmanthus trees are indigenous, this is an unmistakable event.
+The tiny blossoms fall almost as soon as they have opened, covering the ground in a tangerine coloured snow, while the area is filled with the incredibly sweet smell of the flowers.
+There are only three days during which they may be harvested and still retain their scent.
+During this time grandmothers in the village collect them by hand, as they have for generations.

-Just looking at this tea will warm your heart, all of the fine spindles of Laoshan tea peppered with the tiny, burnt orange osmanthus flowers.
-It smells intensely like candy, but tastes very clearing and subtle, finishing with just a touch of sweetness.
-We notice this as a quality shared by many Autumn teas; it is as though they have come to rinse us, and ready us for Winter’s retreat.
+Just looking at this tea will warm your heart; the fine spindles of Laoshan tea peppered with the tiny, burnt orange osmanthus flowers.
+It smells intensely like candy, but its taste is very clearing and subtle, finishing with just a touch of sweetness.
+We notice this is a quality shared by many Autumn teas: it is as though they have come to rinse us, and ready us for Winter's retreat.

 Size: